wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/syntex-setup/includes/setup.md

 ## Create the content center

-In this step, the content center is created.
+In this step, the _default_ content center is created.
 A content center is the model creation interface.
 It also contains information about which document libraries have published models applied to them.

-A SharePoint admin can choose to create additional centers as needed.
-While a single content center may be fine for environments for which you want a roll-up of all model activity, you may want to have additional centers for multiple departments within your organization, which may have different needs and permission requirements for their models.

-If you previously created a content center from the SharePoint admin center, that information will appear here, and you can click **Next**.

 - In the **Create a content center** page, you create a SharePoint content center site where users can create and manage document understanding models.
-  - For **Site name**, type in the name of your content center _site_.
+  - For **Site name**, type in the name of your _default_ content center.
   - The **Site address** shows the URL for the site, based on what was selected for the site name.
   - To change the name, click **Edit**.

 ![A screenshot of the Create a content center window with the Content center name box highlighted.](../media/create-content-center.png)

 - Select **Next**.

+> [!Important]
+> A SharePoint admin can choose to create additional centers as needed.
+While a single content center may be fine for environments for which you want a roll-up of all model activity, you may want to have additional centers for multiple departments within your organization, which may have different needs and permission requirements for their models.

 ## Review and finish